Stonos/iris-classification/README.md

 # Neuro Fuzzy Classification of Iris Data Set
-This project is part of our Intelligent Systems course.
+This project was part of our Intelligent Systems course.

 The main purpose of the project is to solve a classification problem with Matlab, using the fuzzy toolbox and the takagi-sugeno inference system.
 We chose to solve the famous iris classification problem.